-Risks and Impact: Risk to efficiency and effectiveness of business functions where agreed recommendations are not implemented in a timely manner.

-Link to Police and Crime Plan: Transparency and accountability for business functions.
+Risks and Impact : Risk to efficiency and effectiveness of business functions where agreed recommendations are not implemented in a timely manner.
+Link to Police and Crime Plan : Transparency and accountability for business functions.
+Efficiency, Effectiveness and Value for Money.

 List of Appendices